 Set Short Term, And Long Term Goals

-You’re not going to achieve your fitness goals overnight, so don’t get frustrated and give up if your goals are too ambitious.
+You won’t achieve your fitness goals overnight, so don’t get frustrated and give up if your goals are too ambitious.
 Start simple and think about your long-term goals and how you will get there.
 Then use your short-term goals as part of the process.
 This will help you stay motivated because you would be more unlikely to feel disappointed since you’re trying to accomplish a more manageable goal in the short term.

 Have Fun